 PRIDE CVD-CGE Curriculum

-PRIDE Summer Institute in Cardiovascular Disease Comorbidities, Genetics & Epidemiology (CVD-CGE)
+PRIDE Program in Cardiovascular Disease Comorbidities, Genetics & Epidemiology (CVD-CGE)

 The overarching goal of our program is to provide creative and highly relevant educational activities with primary focus on research experiences and mentoring activities for enhancing diversity of the biomedical research workforce.

 The first component consists of a 2-week long (first) summer session.
 Training during this period begins with an Orientation Session followed by a series of lectures (including a Primer in Biostatistics and Epidemiology and a Primer in Genetics and Genome-Wide Association Studies, which provides a survey of basic concepts and methods all mentees will benefit from), workshops on a variety of topics covering CVD comorbidities research, special lectures devoted to unique issues and challenges faced by researchers from underrepresented backgrounds in conducting research and obtaining research funding, frequent brainstorming sessions with ongoing mentoring.